mimiMonads/vixeny/ReadMe.md

 These key advantages make Vixeny an unmatched web framework choice in the JavaScript ecosystem.

-- **Unbeatable Speed:** Vixeny brings unparalleled speed to your JavaScript server, aiming to compete with typed languages.

 - **No External Dependencies:** Vixeny stands alone, free from external dependencies.
 Experience the power of true independence.

 - **Safety and Immutability:** Vixeny eradicates side effects and locks in data safety.
 Ensuring immutable data, always.